 This is in stark contrast to the european campgrounds which are basically parking lots with one RV right next to the other.
 I was quite put off by this until David told me to think about these camping experiences the same way I would think about staying in a hotel, except that we travelled with our hotel pulled by a car.
 The Europeans are so comfortable with this way of camping that, once, we were camping in a very large field in france and were the only people there until another caravan pulled in and parked exactly next to us, leaving the rest of the field totally empty!

-We took a tour of the state capitol building, which is
+We took a tour of the state capitol building,

 something we try to do in any state that it is convenient.
 This tour, given by a blind guide, was less